Ynn/selfstar/for-beginners/basic-follow-me.md

 ## A word on concurrency

-You may have notice that the concurrency is **apparently** not managed in this short tutorial.
+You may have noticed that the concurrency is **apparently** not managed in this short tutorial.
 It is indeed managed by iPOJO.

-As OSGi environment is multi-threaded, multiple threads may access the class at the same time.
+Since OSGi environment is multi-threaded, multiple threads may access the class at the same time.
-One common problem occur when a thread try to remove device from a collection while another thread is using the collection or device elsewhere in the class.
+One common problem occurs when a thread tries to remove a device from a collection while another thread is using the collection or device elsewhere in the class.

 This is the case here : the binaryLights array may be modified when searching for the light in  getBinaryLightFromLocation methods called by devicePropertyModified.
 The array is dynamically modified by iPOJO when a service is changing (thread 1) and it is possible that a light is when handling a devicePropertyModified (thread 2).

 Normally, we should use a lock when accessing or modifying the array to prevent concurrent access.
-However the collection managed by iPOJO are synchronized and the locking is managed by iPOJO.
+However the collections managed by iPOJO are synchronized and the locking is managed by iPOJO.

 {note}
-iPOJO ensure that the list won't be changed until the end of the method getBinaryLightFromLocation.
+iPOJO ensures that the list won't be changed until the end of the method getBinaryLightFromLocation.
 It is therefore not necessary to synchronize in this tutorial.
 {/note}

-BUT :
+BUT:

 {warning}
 **The synchronization is managed only for iPOJO fields :**